Coordinating

 Visibility is the byproduct of coordination, not built from compliance.

 No trucks.
-No warehouses.
-No inventory.

 Physical risk stays with the suppliers who already own it.
 Management stays with those on the ground.